ventureoo/jabagram/README.md

 Licensed under GPL 3.0.
 If you'd like to help with improvements or fixes to this shitty code, I'd be happy to consider your patches ;D

 ## Feedback

-If you have any issues with how the bridge works/is configured, feel free to contact me:
+If you have any issues with how the bridge works/is configured, please use "Discussions" tab on the GitHub.

-- Telegram: t.me/ventureoo
-- XMPP: ventureo@5222.de